 PMTCT and pregnant HIV women: The program will continue to prevent HIV among newborns.
 All positive women will be advised about the dangers of pregnancy and continually supported by the peer mobilizers.
 Provider initiated counselling and testing (PICT) is given to all pregnant women at ANC and delivery rooms in health facilities which are the PMTCT pilot centers (provincial and district hospitals in Vientiane Capital, Luang Prabang, Savannakhet and Champasak) and in the TB units.
-When a screened pregnant woman is found positive, she will be eligible for lifelong treatment and support.
+When a screened pregnant woman is found positive, she will be eligible for lifelong treatment and support (Option B+).
 All positive pregnant women and their infants will be referred to receive ART.
 This is being implemented in the country through MOH and GF TB fund and the treatment through ARVs under the Treatment, Care and Support Module.
 To understand the health service delivery better, read Annex 26 on health sector response to HIV.

 TB/HIV: The TB allocation supports TB-HIV collaboration activities as demonstrated by the TB-HIV indicators.
 In the TB funding request it is already mentioned that there is 100% HIV testing among TB patients, 100% testing for active TB among persons living with HIV, 90% early start of ART among TB/HIV patients and 80% implementation of Isoniazid preventive therapy (IPT).
 Centre against HIV/AIDS and sexually transmitted illnesses (CHAS) will collaborate with TB Units and the 11 anti-retroviral treatment (ART) centers in provinces, and with DCCA in districts to jointly provide the full package of patient centered TB/HIV diagnosis and care services.
 In addition, outreach by civil society SRs include HIV/TB outreach messaging both in the current HIV allocation as well as the TB funding request.
 TB-HIV collaborative activities (TB-HIV Manual 2011, Annex 18) will be updated together with the National TB technical guidelines in 2017.
 These activities are funded through the TB Funding request and hence not included in the current HIV funding request.